interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 TODO link to all CSC step-by-step documents in top level README.md

 ## If virtual machine does not have lots of RAM, add swap space
+You can check memory consumption with: `free -m` .

 For adding a swapfile and configuring swap to be enabled on boot due to a new `/etc/fstab` entry, check out:<br>
 https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04